Correlation Between Deutsche Börse and London Stock

 Strong

-Over the last 90 days London Stock Exchange has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in London Stock Exchange are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
 Despite nearly stable basic indicators, London Stock is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to mid-run losses for the stockholders.

 Deutsche Börse and London Stock Volatility Contrast